Local service page

 A mis-hit leaves the Rest House Road play side and everyone pauses to check where it landed.
 It may look like a small interruption, but it changes how everyone uses the space after that.

-Sports nets in Rest House Road should reduce those pauses: fewer retrieval runs, fewer complaints, less risk around glass fronts, pedestrians, and premium vehicles, and less panic when children move behind the ball.
+Sports nets in Rest House Road should reduce those pauses: fewer retrieval runs, fewer complaints, less risk around glass fronts, pedestrians, and well-finished vehicles, and less panic when children move behind the ball.

 For Rest House Road, strength comes from matching mesh grade, height, support spacing, corner tension, and side returns to the actual impact side.